rohitahuja/hcs-bot-template/README.md

 # Django Messenger Bot Template

 A project starter template for Django 1.11 that is production ready for creating a Facebook Messenger bot deployed to Heroku.
+Created by Bytesize.

 ## Features